 For a complete list of non-smoking hotels on or near the Strip in Las Vegas, check out our article here.

-Smoking is not allowed at these hotels; therefore, inquiring with a hotel of your choice to find a smoking room is the best option.
+Smoking is not allowed at these hotels; therefore, inquiring with the hotel of your choice to find a smoking room is the best option.

 The Bottom Line: Smoking in Las Vegas Hotel Rooms Is Usually by Request

 You shouldn’t have to feel deprived simply because there are strict smoking regulations in much of Las Vegas.
 You can freely light up on most every casino gaming floor, which is great, yet the same leniency may not be given in your hotel room.

 If you are on vacation in Las Vegas, it could be said that you may only be spending time in your hotel room when sleeping, but it is still a big inconvenience if a hotel has a strict no-smoking policy.

 Smoking may inconvenience others in public spaces, but this should not be a strict exclusion in a place that has so many people coming for excursions and vacations.

 Not all hope is lost if you smoke, and if you do find yourself in a hotel that has a strict no smoking policy, a trip down to the casino floor is an easy way to smoke without having to go too far.

 A bar is another option, and most are open 24 hours; just be sure to check if the bar is an enclosed space.